Single Cylinder Deadbolt

 Please note when ordering extra keys you are ordering extra keys per lock.
 This means if you select 3 extra keys and then order a quantity of 2 locks you will get 6 extra keys.
 To order the correct number of extra keys you can divide the number of extra keys by however many locks you are ordering and put that under extra keys.
 The other option for extra keys is to add a quantity of 1 of the item you are ordering to your cart with the correct number of extra keys, and then go back and add however many more of the lock you want with 0 extra keys.
 It will mean you have to pick the options for the product twice, but will ensure you get exactly how many keys you want.

-BiLock Grade 1 Single Cylinder deadbolts fit doors between 1 3/8" and 1 3/4" thick and can be installed using your existing deadbolt holes.
+BiLock Grade 1 Single Cylinder deadbolts fit doors 1 3/4" thick and can be installed using your existing deadbolt holes.
+Thicker doors are possible with longer motise cylinders (contact us for details).
 To install, begin by checking the two threaded allen screws that screw into the outside of the mortise housing.
 They should sit flush with the outside edge (if they are out too far the bolt cannot sit tight against the housing, too far in and the mortise cylinder cannot be screwed in or the threads can be damaged).
 Next insert the mortise housing into the hole in your door with the black allen screws pointed towards the edge of the door where the bolt will exit.
 The wide slots on the t-shaped hole should be pointed towards the bottom.
 The bolt can then be inserted into the edge of the door and through the t-shaped hole in the housing.
 The two screws that hold the bolt and the housing together can be screwed in.
 The mortise cylinder can then be pushed through its spin collar and screwed into the outside of the housing.
 Depending on your door thickness you may need to use the wave washers or spacers that are included with the lock.
 Be careful not to cross thread or overtighten the mortise cylinder.
 The cylinder should be tightened so that the bolt sits straight in the middle of the door, it should not be pulled towards either side.
 Once the cylinder is in the proper position, the allen screw can be tightened by inserting the included allen wrench along the bolt from the edge of the door.
 Do not overtighten and be extremely careful not to strip out the allen screw.
 The thumbturn can be attached and then the unit should be tested.
 Once everything is functioning smoothly, the bolt cover plate can be installed on the edge of the door and the strike plate can be installed on the jam in the proper location.
 Full instructions and a drill guide are included with each lock.
 For more details please see the BiLock Grade1 Deadbolt Install Instructions.

 This product has the following related skus: BIL-4311